BV-BRC/BV-BRC-API/Docs/API-tutorial.md

 # PATRIC Data API Tutorial

-This document will demonstrate API usages.
+This document demonstrates PATRIC Data API use cases.
+You can use `curl` or any client software such as [Chrome plugin REST client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo).